fridge-dev/blog/posts/2022-04-28-named-bool.md

 }
 ```

-It is subjective and situational, but I generally prefer the 2nd way where the code entirely represents the state-space, and nearly 0 documentation is required to be written by author or read by consumer.
+It is subjective and situational, but I generally prefer the 2nd way where the code concisely describes the state-space, and nearly 0 documentation is required to be written by author or read by consumer.

 ## Cost of conventions